fbpx

 4. Extension

 Extension process mining involves enriching existing process models with additional information, such as performance metrics, resource data, or cost information.
-It helps in gaining a more comprehensive understanding of the process and its associated factors.
+It helps gain a more comprehensive understanding of the process and its associated factors.

 There are 2 major steps –